adrianeortiz/adrianeortiz.github.io/README.md

     - Child Support Specialist @ Kern County CMS
     - Multiple volunteer positions (CrowdDoing)
     - IT Support roles (Penumbra, RWS, Group Nine Media, San Francisco State University, Munchery)
-  - Each entry includes a logo (pulled from LinkedIn CDN or local asset) and bullet points of responsibilities/achievements.
+  - Each entry includes a logo (pulled from LinkedIn CDN or local asset) and bullet points of Skills used and acquired for each role.
 - **Education & Professional Development**
   - Master of Science in Software Development (Boston University)
   - Bachelor of Science in Business Information Systems (San Francisco State University)